ficusjs/ficusjs/site/src/state-machines/interpret.md

 ---
 # interpret function

-The `interpret` function creates an [XState](https://xstate.js.org) service (a running instance of a state machine) that can be used within components.
+The `interpret` function creates an instance of an interpreted machine, also known as a service.
+This is a stateful representation of the running machine, which you can subscribe to, send events to, start, and stop.

-A service is created using the `createMachine` first followed by the `interpret` function.
-It is an instance created using the [`@xstate/fsm`](https://xstate.js.org/docs/packages/xstate-fsm/) package.

 ```js
 import { createMachine, interpret } from 'https://cdn.skypack.dev/@ficusjs/state@3/xstate-service'